Vincenzo Cotroni: Decina boss

 In April 1956, due to Galante's strong-arm extortion tactics, the Canadian government deported him back to the United States.
 Bonanno replaced Galante with Salvatore "Little Sal" Giglio as his Montreal agent.
-In the 1957 municipal election, the Cotroni family joined forces with the Union Nationale government of Premier Maurice Duplessis against Drapeau who was running for reelection.
-Drapeau was the victim of attempted murder when a car driven by Cotroni soldiers tried to run him over; the campaign headquarters of Drapeau was smashed up by Cotroni family thugs, and the president of the anti-corruption group, the Civic Action League, Reuben Lévesque, was beaten bloody in public by Cotroni's thugs.
+In the 1957 municipal election, the Cotroni family joined forces with the Union Nationale government of Premier Maurice Duplessis against Drapeau, who was running for reelection.
+Drapeau was the victim of attempted murder when a car driven by Cotroni soldiers tried to run him over; the campaign headquarters of Drapeau was smashed up by Cotroni family thugs; and the president of the anti-corruption group, the Civic Action League, Reuben Lévesque, was beaten bloody in public by Cotroni's thugs.
 Despite all the violence, to ensure the victory of the pro-corruption candidate, former Liberal MP Sarto Fournier, it was still necessary to provide 20,000 false ballots to allow Fournier to win the election.
 One of Fournier's first acts as mayor was to demote and then fire Plante as police chief and replace him with a more venal man.
 Cotroni was said to have placed a contract on Plante's life.
 Believing his life to be in danger, Plante fled to a remote village in Mexico.
 As corruption boomed again in Montreal, the federal government deported Giglio after he was found with 240 Cuban cigars that he failed to declare at customs when he returned from a vacation in Cuba.
 Bonanno appointed Cotroni as his new Montreal agent.

-Edwards wrote that Cotroni was just a glorified "branch plant manager" who took his orders from New York and that the Cotroni family was only the Canadian decina of the Bonanno family of New York, instead of being a crime family in its own right.
+Edwards has written that Cotroni was just a glorified "branch plant manager" who took his orders from New York and that the Cotroni family was only the Canadian decina of the Bonanno family of New York, instead of being a crime family in its own right.
 Edwards wrote, "While Cotroni's operation was a branch plant, it was big league by Canadian standards, and any young man serving under him could expect to serve a five-year apprenticeship before being considered a full family member.
 They then became part of something huge.
 When the police peeked into the bank account of one of Cotroni's four main money-launders, they found it had been the conduit for no less than $83 million.
 And during the heyday of Cotroni's illegal gambling rackets, police estimated his American bosses siphoned off some $50 million yearly as their cut."
+Marvin Elkind, the former chauffeur to Jimmy Hoffa served as Cotroni's chauffeur in the 1950s, which was the source of immense pride for Cotroni as it showed his importance.
+Elkind recalled that he drove Cotroni to meet gangsters, politicians, lawyers, policemen, journalists, civil servants and customs agents.
+The most important of Cotroni's contacts was Hilaire Beauegard, the director of the Sûreté du Québec whom Cotroni met on a regular basis.
+Elkind recalled that Cotroni jokingly called Willam Obront "the butcher" on the account of him owning a deli and because people kept dying from eating the rotten meat that Obront sold.